 Good: Your Friday Morning Newsletter from Capitol Impact

-It may seem simple, but capitalizing words and writing a complete sentence go a long way to make your subject lines seem more professional and will often have a better open rate.
+It may seem simple, but capitalizing words and writing a complete sentence goes a long way to make your subject lines seem more professional and will often have a better open rate.

 Example 2: Create a concise message